List of modern great powers: England and United Kingdom (1588–)

-Regardless of its successes in the Seven Years' War, the British government was left close to bankruptcy, and in response it raised taxes considerably in order to pay its debts.
+Despite its successes in the Seven Years' War, the British government was left close to bankruptcy, and in response, it raised taxes considerably to pay its debts.
 Britain was also faced with the delicate task of pacifying its new French-Canadian subjects, as well as the many American Indian tribes who had supported France, without provoking a new war with France.
 In 1763, Pontiac's War broke out as a group of Indian tribes in the Great Lakes region and the Northwest (the modern American Midwest) were unhappy with the loss of congenial and friendly relations with the French and complained about being cheated by the new British monopoly on trade.
-Moreover, the Native Americans feared that British rule would lead to white settlers displacing them from their land, whereas it was known that the French had only come as fur traders, and indeed this had been the original source of animosity on the part of British settlers with France and part of the reason the war had started in the first place.
+Moreover, the Native Americans feared that British rule would lead to white settlers displacing them from their land, whereas it was known that the French had only come as fur traders, and indeed this had been the source of animosity on the part of British settlers with France and part of the reason the war had started in the first place.
 Pontiac's War was going very badly for the British, and it was only with their victory at the Battle of Bushy Run that a complete collapse of British power in the Great Lakes region was avoided.

 A portion of eastern North America; the 1763 "proclamation line" is the border between the red and the pink areas.

 In response, King George III issued the Royal Proclamation of 1763, which forbade white settlement beyond the crest of the Appalachians, with the hope of appeasing the Indians and preventing further insurrection, but this led to considerable outrage in the Thirteen Colonies, whose inhabitants were eager to acquire native lands.
 The Quebec Act of 1774, similarly intended to win over the loyalty of French Canadians, also spurred resentment among American colonists.
 As such, dissatisfaction with the Royal Proclamation and "Taxation Without Representation" are said to have led to the Thirteen Colonies declaring their independence and starting the American War of Independence (1775–1783).

-This war was comprehensively supported by Britain's competitors, France and Spain, and Britain lost the war.
-Britain and the new United States of America were able to retain the pre-existing trade arrangements from before independence, minimizing long-term harm to British trading interests.
-After the war, the American trade deficit with Britain was approximately 5:1, causing a shortage of gold for a number of years.
-However, the British Empire would shift its focus from North America to India, expanding from its new base in Bengal and signalling the beginning of the second phase of the British Empire.
+This war was comprehensively supported by Britain's competitors, France and Spain, and Britain lost.
+Britain and the new United States of America were able to retain the pre-existing trade arrangements, minimizing long-term harm to British trading interests.
+After the war, the American trade deficit with Britain was approximately 5:1, leading to a shortage of gold for several years.
+However, the British Empire would shift its focus from North America to India, expanding from its new base in Bengal and signaling the beginning of the second phase of the British Empire.